jemmy512/book-notes/Linux/linux-mem.md

             continue;
         }

-        /* Regardless of being on LRU, compound pages such as THP and
-        * hugetlbfs are not to be compacted unless we are attempting
-        * an allocation much larger than the huge page size (eg CMA).
-        * We can potentially save a lot of iterations if we skip them
-        * at once.
-The check is racy, but we can consider only valid
-        * values and the only danger is skipping too much. */ if (PageCompound(page) && !cc->alloc_contig) {
+        if (PageCompound(page) && !cc->alloc_contig) {
             const unsigned int order = compound_order(page);
             if (likely(order <= MAX_PAGE_ORDER)) {
                 low_pfn += (1UL << order) - 1;
                 nr_scanned += (1UL << order) - 1;